ArminKleinert/SlowLox/README.md

 ## What's next?

 The code works, but sometimes gives more errors than JLox.
-I will take care of this.
+Maybe I will take care of this.
 I will not, however, try to tweak performance.

 ## About the name...